APCVSRepo/HMI_SDK_LIB/ReferenceDesign/SampleQTHMI/README.md

-# SDL QT HMI
+# Sample QT HMI

-This is the QT HMI project for the sdl core.
+This is the QT HMI project using HMI_SDK_LIB to interact with sdl_core.
 It is currently able to run under Linux, and support for other platforms is also planned.<br>
 This project has been verified in the environment `Ubuntu 16.04 LTS 64bit`.

 # Getting Started